brendan-ys-wong/Joke_recommender_system/README.md

 # Summary
 Built a joke recommender that recommends jokes to users trained on the University of California, Berkeley's Jester dataset containing 1.2 million joke ratings provided by 51K users.
-Recommender achieved 12% higher user ratings on recommended jokes compared with randome selection.
+Recommender achieved 12% higher user ratings on recommended jokes compared with random selection.

 # Methodology
 Data cleaning: Parsed HTML, stemmed words, and vectorized using term frequency-inverse document frequency (TF-IDF)